ervin-khamoido/ervin-khamoido/README.md

-## Hi there, I'm Ervin - aka ervin-khamoido and a Sofware Engineer 👋
+## Hi there, I'm Ervin - aka ervin-khamoido and a Software Engineer 👋

 ### Skills: